In March 2017, the

 offered wage for natural resources, agriculture and related production

 Average weekly earnings of non-farm

-payroll employees were $967 in January, little changed from December and
+payroll employees were $968 in February, little changed from January and

 In general, changes in weekly earnings

 reflect a number of factors, including wage growth; changes in the

 composition of employment by industry, occupation and level of job